Mahmadabid/invader-with-imx/README.md

 #### 6. Bridge
 [Code](https://github.com/Mahmadabid/invader-with-imx/blob/master/src/pages/bridge.tsx)

 This page uses immutable checkput functionality to bridge and swap tokens.
 The bridge is from sepolia and immutable zkevm testnet.
+You can bridge directly to immutable passport wallet.
 The swap allows to swap tokens supported by immutable checkout.

 #### 7. Leaderboard
 [Code](https://github.com/Mahmadabid/invader-with-imx/blob/master/src/pages/leaderboard.tsx)